 - Then Crawl will look for only new pages — up to your smaller number — each day thereafter, and you can use the DQL Search API or date filters to ensure that the content you use is only the most recent by date.

 maxHops parameter controls the depth of your crawl.
-For instance, a value of 1 will spider all outlinks from your seed URL(s), but will prevent Crawl from following any other links beyond these original outlinks.
-A value of 2 will go two layers deep within the site.
-A value of 0 will only crawl the seed URL(s).
+For instance, a value of 1 will extract all outlinks from your seed URL(s), but will prevent Crawl from extracting any other links beyond these original outlinks.
+A value of 2 will extract the outlinks from the Seed URL, spider the links from those outlinks, and extract those links as well.
+A value of 0 will only extract the seed URL(s).

 On a news site with numerous category or section pages you can make the category/section pages your seed URLs, and set

-maxHops to 0 prevent any crawling into the site; only links directly on these seeds will be analyzed/processed.
-By repeating your crawl regularly (and setting it to “Only Process New Pages”), you can ensure that only the latest content (at least the content that is linked-to from these section pages) is being extracted.
+maxHops to 1 to ensure that only links directly on these seeds will be analyzed/processed.
+By repeating your crawl regularly (and setting it to “Only Process New Pages”), you can ensure that only the latest content linked to from these section pages will be extracted.